JulietaCaceres/TensorFlowCoursera/README.md

-# DeepLearningKaggleCourse
+# Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning.
-In this repository I will upload the exercises corresponding to the Deep Learning  Kaggle Course.
+In this repository I will upload the exercises corresponding to course in Coursera.